Deuterion/GynvaelEN-Mission-15/README.md

 >
 >P.S.
 I'll show/explain the solution on the stream in ~one week.

-My first thought was that each line on chart represent some byte value To make my analysis easier i first rotated and cut the image, then using GIMP saved it as a .data file using two-color palette so the image looks like this:
+My first thought was that each line on chart represent some byte value.
+To make my analysis easier i first rotated and cut the image, then using GIMP saved it as a .data file using two-color palette so the image looks like this: